sebbu/iControl-Web/README.md

 To reference this button from another app (i.e. Workflow), simply use the following link:

-`iControl://execute?uniqueCmdId1L`.
+`icontrol://execute?uniqueCmdId1L`.

-Apple has restricted the usage of custom URL schemes with iOS9.
-If you have the need to call another app from iControl Web, please write me an email.
-I have to whitelist earch URL scheme.
-If you want to call iControl Web from another app, talk to the developer to whitelist this app.
+Apple has restricted the usage of custom URL schemes with iOS9 (especially the [testing](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplication_Class/index.html#//apple_ref/occ/instm/UIApplication/canOpenURL:)). iControl Web does not test if the other app exists and if it can handle the url scheme.
+This way I do not have to whitelist earch URL scheme and the app should work with any custom url scheme.

+If you want to call iControl Web from another app, you probably have to talk to the developer to whitelist this app.